-Gleason Score means the histological assessment of prostate tissue using a tumour grading system which describes how aggressive a prostate cancer is on a scale from 1 (least aggressive) to 5 (most aggressive).
+has the meaning given under the heading "Narrative Description of the grading system which describes how aggressive a prostate cancer is on a scale from 1 (least aggressive) to 5 (most aggressive).
 The Gleason Score is a combination of the two most common growth patterns observed in a biopsy specimen.